markohlebar/BIND/README.md

 ## Why Use This? ##

-Because your view implementation code will literally start looking like this (provided you BIND from XIB):
+Because your `View` implementation code will literally start looking like this:
 ```
 @implementation MyTableViewCell
 @end